baogeer/ask-about-china/src/content/blog/china-hotel-booking-guide.md

   crucial to book on Trip.com and double-check eligibility.
 Have a backup plan and be prepared to pay with cash or a mobile payment app.

+For tips on avoiding scams in tourist areas, read [Most Common Scams in Beijing](/most-common-scams-in-beijing).

+---

 ### Peak Travel Seasons

 China has several major national holidays that cause travel demand—and hotel prices—to skyrocket.